-Colin DeCarlo explained how to practice design patterns in our Laravel applications.
-In the session, he introduced 3 design patterns, Adapter Pattern, Strategy Pattern and Factory Pattern.
+Colin DeCarlo talked about how to apply design patterns to Laravel applications.
+In his session, he introduced 3 design patterns, Adapter Pattern, Strategy Pattern, and Factory Pattern.

-I had heard about these design patterns but got a deeper understanding by this session.
-Actually, after the conference I introduced Strategy Pattern and Factory Pattern to my e-commerce app that has several payment strategies 🙌
+I had heard about those design patterns but got a deeper understanding through this session.
+Actually, after the conference, I introduced Strategy Pattern and Factory Pattern to my e-commerce app that has several payment options 🙌

 Jocelyn Glei “Hurry Slowly”

 Jocelyn Glei hosts a podcast called “Hurry Slowly”.
-Her session totally blew me away.
+Her session totally blew me mind.
 She talked about how we can be more productive and creative on our work.

 The single most important thing is making progress in meaningful work.
 Not just launching new version of app, get rid of huge amount of debt, but really matters is daily, incremental progress.
 Seeing yourself take baby steps towards completing a task.
 Humans love small wins.

 Unfortunately, her session is not available on YouTube but you should check her podcast!